Contents

 Meze

-Meze isn’t one dish, rather it is a selection of many small dishes typically served as an appetiser.
+Meze isn’t one dish, rather it is a selection of many small dishes typically served as an appetiser and is a staple on most Turkish food menus.
 Typical meze dishes include humus, olive salad, cucumber with yoghurt and eggplant salad all served with a healthy serving of bread.

 Izgara Balık